kat0h/vim-colorscheme-settings/README.md

 - Set colorschemes *interactive*.

 # Todo
-- [ ] VS Code Like colorschemes selector.
+- [ ] VS Code Like colorscheme selector.
 - [ ] Change colorscheme automatically (for example if it is night set dark theme)

 # Note